 Do ITIL 4 and DevOps cover multiple disciplines?

-Modern IT is a lot like modern medicine: just as a doctor will often specialize in a certain type of illness or treatment, IT professionals will usually focus on a specific area within a wider IT operation.
+Modern IT is a lot like modern medicine: just as many doctors choose a specialty, IT professionals will usually focus on a specific area within a wider IT operation.
 ITIL 4 and DevOps are well-suited to this kind of diversity, as each can incorporate a comprehensive variety of IT roles.

 Remember, DevOps itself is fundamentally concerned with collaboration.
-It is not just about having teams work together more often, but also to understand their relative concerns and expertise.
+It is not just about having teams work together more often but also helping them share relative concerns and expertise to create more effective pipelines.
+Everyone within a DevOps culture also shares responsibility for the end results.
 ITIL, meanwhile, has a variety of modules suited to a number of disciplines and areas of concern.
+This makes it easy for students to choose where to specialize and focus their studies accordingly.

 Are ITIL 4 and DevOps future-proof?

-Up until recently, the norm for IT management frameworks was that they would be updated once every several years, with each static version covering any developments that occurred since the previous installment.
-However, given the rate of evolution seen in IT over the last few years, as well as the startling ease of communication in the modern world, this has become an antiquated approach.
+Up until recently, the norm for IT management frameworks was that they would be updated once every few years, with each static version covering any developments that occurred since the previous installment.
+However, given the rate of evolution seen in IT over the last few years, as well as the startling ease of communication between professionals looking for new ideas, this has become an antiquated approach.

-Luckily, both ITIL and DevOps have bustling communities of practitioners.
-They regularly share insight, practices, and ideas online, between businesses, and even at dedicated conferences.
-New and organic developments can quickly become ingrained in the community, allowing practitioners to keep their knowledge cutting-edge without having to wait for new releases.
+Luckily, both ITIL 4 and DevOps have bustling communities of practitioners.
+Users regularly share insight, practices, and ideas online, between businesses, and even at dedicated conferences.
+New and organic developments can quickly become ingrained in the community as a whole, allowing practitioners to keep their knowledge cutting-edge without having to wait for new releases.

-In the DevOps sphere, this helped lead to developments like ‘Rugged DevOps’ and ‘DevSecOps’.
+In the DevOps sphere, this helped bring about developments like ‘Rugged DevOps’ and ‘DevSecOps’.
 ITIL 4, meanwhile, was designed to enable AXELOS to update it incrementally.
 By utilizing a largely open-source model, AXELOS can incorporate new elements as part of a continuous process.
 In short, both methodologies are prepared to keep evolving in the future.

-More so than that, ITIL and DevOps also encourage practitioners to continually reexamine processes within their IT structures.
-Practitioners are always looking for ways to improve, and are well-prepared to take advantage of future opportunities.
+ITIL and DevOps also encourage practitioners to continually reexamine processes within their IT structures and pipelines.
+Practitioners are always looking for ways to improve and are well-prepared to take advantage of future opportunities.

 Are ITIL 4 and DevOps both worth the investment?

 There is certainly no shortage of success stories for both ITIL and DevOps.
 Each has proven to trigger increased efficiency, reliability, and overall ROIs for IT operations across the board.
-Not only do they optimize management, but they also steer IT governance in order to better-support major business goals.
-Most importantly, they establish permanent systems for improvement and evolution, whether via the community of DevOps or the open-source model of ITIL.
+Not only do they optimize management, but they also steer IT governance in order to better support major business goals.
+Most importantly, they establish permanent systems for improvement and evolution, whether via the community of DevOps or the open-source model of ITIL 4.

 Which one is right for me?